nhatkytran/Todolist-React-useReducer/README.md

 - Use useReducer to control state with many state values.
 - Understand the flow and the logic of this pet project helps me improve my solving problem skill.
+- First time know about the concept 'Middleware'